sfurnival/fixtured/README.md

 /**
  * Now we'll create some more, but we'll key each one so
- * that we can access is later.
+ * that we can access it later.
  */

 let positions = [